Yandex Cloud

 yc compute snapshot-schedule create --help

-2. Create a schedule using a cron expression:
+2. Create a schedule:

 yc compute snapshot-schedule create <schedule_name> \